General Contractor Resume Example

 Begin your resume with a strong, but short summary statement, which incorporates aspects from the rest of the document.
 Next, create the qualifications section, which should take the form of a bulleted list of your skills.
 The experience section should be third, and the education section should close your resume out.
 To see the perfect example of this format, be sure to check out our resume builder.

 The first way you can list your certifications on your submission is to include them in your qualifications section as another bullet point.
 We recommend this strategy because it looks good and saves space.
 There is another option you can use, however, which is most useful if you have several certifications to list.
-It is to create a dedicated section for this information.
+It is to use a resume template that includes a dedicated section for this information.

 The experience section is the most important part of your resume, and it has the strictest requirements for content and format.
 Check our general contractor resume sample for a strong example of how to create your own experience section.